Workbench Command is a set of command-line tools that can be used to perform simple and complex operations within Connectome Workbench.

 wb_command -surface-sphere-project-unproject

-<sphere-in> - a sphere with the desired output mesh
+<sphere-in> - a sphere with the desired output mesh, to apply the

-Background: A surface registration starts with an input sphere, and moves
+Background: A surface registration starts with an input sphere and data,

-its vertices around on the sphere until it matches the template data.
+and moves the vertices around on the sphere until the new spherical

-This means that the registration deformation is actually represented as
+deformations produced by the registration are actually represented as the

 registered sphere.
 Since the starting sphere of the registration may not

-sphere), it can be inconvenient to manipulate or compare these
+native-mesh sphere), it can be inconvenient to manipulate or compare

 The purpose of this command is to be able to apply these deformations